 2) Your background in Art/Graphic Design is what brought you to Karina’s attention and you are currently an important part of her rockin’ team – please tell us a little about what you do?

 II met Karina Armijo in the late 90s through a mutual friend – both of us were graphic designers at the time.
 Once she became Director of Marketing and Tourism for the Town of Taos, she hired me first for an Enchanted Circle Marketing Cooperative campaign, and for intermittent projects for the Town in 2016, eventually contracting me on an ongoing basis for the Town Marketing & Tourism Department beginning Spring 2017.
-Town projects include branding updates, print and digital banner advertising, and miscellaneous cooperative campaigns with the State Tourism Department and others.
+Town projects include branding updates, print and digital banner advertising, like on Custom Water Bottles to hand out, and miscellaneous cooperative campaigns with the State Tourism Department and others.
 I am proud to be among several local women on Karina’s team, and am thrilled for the ongoing working relationship with the Town.